dobots/camera_image_exporter/README.md

 - Include Twitch Stream

 ## Optional
+You may use the Simcloud Docker image from DoBots.
 Simcloud Docker Image (https://github.com/dobots/simcloud)

 ## 1. HOW TO USE:

+### 1.0 Clone the repository and build package
+Clone this repository and [build the catkin package](https://catkin-tools.readthedocs.io/en/latest/verbs/catkin_build.html)

 ### 1.0  Launching the environment
 This system is was tested and ran on the SimCloud ros_melodic_desktop_px4 docker image.
 But should be suitable for any ros system.